 Not so fast.
-While a strong marketing strategy is essential to drawing new clients to your firm, without a world-class intake department you will miss out on some of your best cases.
+A strong marketing strategy is indeed essential to drawing new clients to your firm.
+However, without a world-class intake department, you will miss out on some of your best cases.
 Why?
 Because of human errors, missed communication cues, and other small delays that add up to a mediocre intake experience.

-Alternatively, a world-class intake department can not only help you engage and sign more high quality clients, but also provide long term insight into new kinds of valuable cases that will drive your firm’s future.
-In this post, I’ll describe the characteristics that set a world-class intake department apart from the forgettable crowd.
+Alternatively, a world-class intake department helps you engage and sign more high quality clients.
+In addition, it provides long term insight into new kinds of valuable cases that will drive your firm’s future.
+In this post, I’ll describe the characteristics that set a world-class intake department apart.

 #1: Great Intake Departments Take Training Seriously

-Even if you have a dedicated intake department, you will want to train some of your staff to handle overflow to ensure you continue to engage and sign high value clients.
+Even if you have a dedicated intake department, you will want to train some of your staff to handle overflow.
+This will ensure you continue to engage and sign high value clients in unexpected circumstances.
 You also need a competent call center to handle phone calls, web inquiries, and chat leads that come in after hours.
-Shop around and get a service that understands and focuses on personal injury intakes.
+You could shop around and get a service that understands and focuses on personal injury intakes.
 Don’t try to save money here.
-The cost of a good case slipping away will be measured in the thousands of dollars, dwarfing any savings you would gain by hiring a cheap but substandard service.
+The cost of a good case slipping away will be measured in the thousands of dollars.
+This dwarfs any savings you would gain by hiring a cheap but substandard service.

 #2: Great Intake Departments Provide a Quality Experience for the Caller

-The intake call is likely the first experience a potential client will have with your firm, and first impressions matter.
-I cannot begin to tell you the number of clients who have said it was the professionalism of our call center and receptionists from the very first call that put them at ease and made them want to sign with our firm.
+The intake call is likely the first experience a potential client will have with your firm.
+Naturally, first impressions matter.
+I cannot begin to tell you the number of clients who have raved about the professionalism of our call center and receptionists from the very first call.
+It was what put them at ease and made them want to sign with our firm.

-Remember, you are probably not the only law firm the caller is considering, so your team should make every effort to treat the caller with empathy and respect.
+Remember, you are probably not the only law firm the caller is considering.
+Thus, your team should make every effort to treat the caller with empathy and respect.
 This can be as simple as saying, “I’m sorry that happened to you,” once a potential client has finished describing a personal injury or loss.
 Beyond listening with empathy, your intake staff needs to gain the caller’s confidence.
 Is your staff professional, do they ask good questions and get quality information?
-Good questions help gather key case details quickly and put the caller’s mind at ease because they are relevant and to the point.
-In addition, asking good questions can also give you information on whether you want to take the case.
+Good questions help gather key case details quickly and put the caller’s mind at ease (when they are relevant and to the point).
+In addition, asking good questions can give you information on whether you want to take the case.

 #3: Great Intake Departments Easily Identify and Prioritize the Clients They Want